hbz/eli-sa-mapping-onix3.0-to-marcXml/README.md

 # Set up  transformation for Eli:Sa Onix 3.0 to Marc

-The old Eli:Sa transformation only supports ONIX 2.1 this repo introduces a transformation for ONIX 3.0 top MARC XML with Metafacture
+The old Eli:Sa transformation only supports ONIX 2.1 this repo introduces a transformation for ONIX 3.0 to MARC XML with Metafacture

 The input files are ONIX 3.0.
 Find examples in `test/input`.
 In `test/examples` you can finde input and output of the old transformation.